hand2note/Hand2NoteApi/README.md

 Use it if you need to show dynamic or static HUD in any window or you need to send a hand history to Hand2Note, process it and save it into the database.

-Users will require PokerMaster HUD subscription in order to use this api with your tool on asian poker rooms.
-Please, do not try to avoid the subscription requirement.
+Users will require PokerMaster HUD subscription in order to use this API with your tool on asian poker rooms.
+Please, do not try to avoid this subscription requirement.

 Minimal working example
 ```C#